paulmillen/cv-small/README.md

 **iHorizon** (04.14 to 06.16)
 *senior finance assistant*
-Financial reporting and analysis for tech startups and high growth businesses; statutory and management accounting.
-Manage finance assistants; use of cloud processes.
+Financial reporting and analysis for tech startups and high growth businesses.

 **Freelancer, Theatre and Film industries** (2007-2014)
 *theatre sound designer / production manager / sound recordist*
-Production management of touring theatre shows and sound departments, compose sound and music for theatre, record dialogue for TV and movies.
+Production management, department head, compose sound and music for theatre, production sound for TV and movies.

 ## Education